-When you define a SOAP header using parts of the parent message, Artix ESB automatically fills in the SOAP headers for you.
+NOTE: When you define a SOAP header using parts of the parent message, Artix automatically fills in the SOAP headers for you.

-Example 4 on page 30 shows a modified version of the orderWidgets service shown in Example 2.1 on page 27.
-This version has been modified so that each order has an xsd:base64binary value placed in the SOAP header of the request and response.
+Example 4 shows a modified version of the orderWidgets service shown in Example 1.
+This version has been modified so that each order has an xsd: base64binary value placed in the SOAP header of the request and response.
 The SOAP header is defined as being the keyVal part from the widgetKey message.
-In this case you would be responsible for adding the SOAP header in your application logic because it is not part of the input or output message.
+In this case you are responsible for adding the SOAP header to your application logic because it is not part of the input or output message.